Coronel-B/json-api-kml/README.md

-# json-api-kmm
+# json-api-kml
-Kotlin Multiplatform Library implementation of a specification for APIs that use JSON.
+A specification for APIs that use JSON in Kotlin Multiplatform Library implementation